stefs92/Bengali-AI/index.md

 # Data

 There are approximately 10,000 grapheme images to work with.
+We will mostly be using the .parquet train and test files, each of which contains tens of thousands of images (size 137 x 236).
+Each row represents an image, and when looking at one of the test files